MicrosoftDocs/entra-docs/docs/fundamentals/inaccessible-tenant.md

 Configured tenants no longer in use may still generate costs for your organization.
 Making a tenant innacessible due to inactivity helps reduce unnecessary expenses.

-This article provides guidance on how to handle situations where a tenant has become innaccessible due to inactivity, including steps for reactivation and important considerations for both administrators and application developers.
-Understanding these steps ensures that you can manage tenant inactivity effectively and minimize any potential impact on your operations.
+This article provides guidance on how to handle a tenant that has become innaccessible due to inactivity.
+We include steps for reactivation and guidance for both administrators and application developers.

 When you try to access the tenant you receive a message similar to the example shown below.